 Included in "Due to Other Governments" is the Commonwealth's Cash Management Improvement Act (CMIA) interest liability to the federal government, which is calculated in accordance with the interest calculation and exchange provisions of the Federal Cash Management Improvement Act of 1990.
 The Commonwealth's interest liability is subject to review and final confirmation by the Financial Management Service (FMS) of the U.S. Treasury.
-The payment is to be made on or before March 1, 2009.
+The payment is to be made on March 31, 2010.
 Payment will be made from a sum sufficient appropriation authorized for this purpose by the Appropriation Act.
-The CMIA interest rate of exchange is based by law on the annualized average earnings rate of 13-week Treasury Bills.
+The CMIA interest rate of exchange is based by law on the average of the bond equivalent rates of 13-week Treasury Bills auctioned during the annual reporting period as calculated by FMS.